tezedge/tezedge-docs/contents/endpoints/protocol.md

 | `chain_id` *string* | Base58Check encoded chain id. |

 #### Balance update
+Structure representing information about the various balance changes that happened in the included operations.

 | Field             |                  Description                           |
 |-------------------|--------------------------------------------------------|
 | `kind` *string* | The type or “kind” of the balance update. |
 | `change` *BigInt* | The difference in balance after the operation. |

-The next fields are dependant on the *kind* field.
+The next fields are dependant on the `kind` field.

 ##### contract
 | Field             |                  Description                           |